 Find Your Theme

 Themes are available from WordPress for free by navigating to “Appearance” and selecting “Themes” while premium themes are available from third-party providers such as ThemeForest.
 To find the right theme for your business, look for one that best matches both the design you want and has the features you need, such as sliders and forms.
 This will make the site-building process a lot easier later on.
-For more guidance, read our list of the best WordPress themes.

 Install a Theme